Looking for a pair of vegan hiking & trail running shoes? The Merrell Agility Peak Flex 2 is a serious contender!

 Vegan hiking and trail running shoes?

 Over the years finding shoes that don’t use leather has become much easier, which is great, but the outdoors element makes things much harder.
-The synthetic or plant-based materials that replace the leather are rarely hard-wearing or breathable – two things which are very important with outdoors shoes.
+The synthetic or plant-based materials that replace the leather are rarely hard-wearing or breathable – two things important things with outdoors shoes.
 You’ll realise this pretty quickly with sweaty, smelly feet and shoes falling apart after a short, sad life.

 On top of this, even after finding shoes which are good quality AND don’t use leather they still might not be vegan.
 Why?
 Because many leather-free shoes use animal-derived products in the glues and altogether this makes finding 100% vegan shoes a pretty hard job.